 - string (n.)

-- Old English streng "line, cord, thread," from Proto-Germanic *strangiz (cf. Old Norse strengr, Danish streng, Middle Dutch strenge, Dutch streng, Old High German strang, German Strang "rope, cord"), from *strang- "taut, stiff," from PIE root *strenk- "tight, narrow; pull tight, twist" (see strain).
+- Old English streng "line, cord, thread, string of a bow or harp," in plural "tackle, rigging; lineage, race," from Proto-Germanic *strangiz (cognates: Old Norse strengr, Danish streng, Middle Dutch strenge, Dutch streng, Old High German strang, German Strang "rope, cord"), from *strang- "taut, stiff," from PIE root *strenk- "tight, narrow."
 Gradually restricted by early Middle English to lines that are smaller than a rope.
 Sense of "a number of objects arranged in a line" first recorded late 15c.

 - string (v.)

 - c.1400, "to fit a bow with a string," from string (n.).
 Meaning "to thread (beads, etc.) on a string" is from 1610s.
 Of musical instruments from 1520s (stringed instrument is from c.1600).
 To string (someone) along is slang from 1902; string (v.) in the sense "deceive" is attested in British dialect from c.1812; perhaps ultimately from the musical instrument sense and with a notion of "to 'tune' someone (for some purpose)."
 Related: Stringed (later strung); stringing.